-The radiation to which a radiographer is exposed may be detrimental to the health of an unborn child.
-As students are exposed to radiation during the practical component of the learning programme, a female student is not permitted to complete the theoretical and practical part of the learning programme during pregnancy.
-Any student who suspects she may be pregnant must notify the relevant Head of Department immediately.
-Such a student must discontinue the learning programme for the full duration of her pregnancy.
-Kindly note that, according to the HPCSA rules of conduct, a student who intentionally hides the fact that she is pregnant and continues with studies conducts herself unethically.
-Any person who becomes aware of this is ethically bound to report that student to the relevant authorities
+The radiation a radiographer is exposed to may be detrimental to the health of an unborn child.
+As students are exposed to radiation during the practical component of the learning programme, a female student is not permitted to complete the practical part of the learning programme during pregnancy.
+Any student who suspects she may be pregnant must notify the relevant Head of Department (HoD) immediately.
+Since students are only placed for WPL in their second, third- and fourth years a student in any of these year groups must discontinue the WPL component of the learning programme for the full duration of her pregnancy (CUT Calendar, 2023:184).
+Consequently, the student will have to complete her WIL module (Radiographic Procedures) in the consecutive year after the baby is delivered.
+A first-year student who falls pregnant may continue with her studies as students are not placed for WPL during their first year.